dbos-inc/dbos-docs/docs/explanations/application-structure-explanation.md

   }
 }
 ```
-An Operon application like this one is made up of classes encapsulating _functions_, written as decorated static class methods.
+An application like this one is made up of classes encapsulating _functions_, written as decorated static class methods.
 There are four basic types of functions.
 This example contains two of them: